jolicode/docker-starter/README.md

 mv README.{dist.md,md}
 ```

-Somes files will not be needed for your project and should be deleted:
+Some files will not be needed for your project and should be deleted:

 ```bash
 rm -rf .github/ CHANGELOG.md CONTRIBUTING.md LICENSE UPGRADE-3.0.md